moritzgw/nc-mcm/README.md

 ## Setting up the `nilab` toolbox

 The code for learning a NC-MCM is implemented in the `nilab` toolbox, which is part of this repository.
-To use the `nilab` toolbox, start Julia, switch to `Pkg` mode with `]`, activate the NC-MCM environment via `activate /path/to/nc-mcm/nilab/`, and then import `nilab` via `using nilab`.
+To use the `nilab` toolbox,

+1. start Julia, switch to `Pkg` mode with `]`, activate the NC-MCM environment via `activate /path/to/nc-mcm/nilab/`,
+2. install all dependencies by calling `instantiate` while still in `Pkg` mode,
+3. leave `Pkg` mode and import `nilab` via `using nilab`.

 ## Learning a neuro-cognitive causal model